-The PCEP Quality team is monitoring BBII's resolution of several open Non-Conformance Reports (NCR) and Design Variance Requests (DVR) as part of the preparation for Final Acceptance.
-The resolution of the remaining punch list items continues, as does the completion of all required training and documentation.
+The PCEP Quality team is monitoring BBII's resolution of open Non-Conformance Reports (NCR) and Design Variance Requests (DVR) as part of the preparation for Final Acceptance.
+Resolution of the remaining punch list items continues, as does the completion of all required training and documentation.